Vision training and young athletes

 Brian J Grasso explains what it takes to 'Keep your eye on the ball' and why it is essential for young athletes

 The eye itself has a primary goal of shaping incoming stimulus into something the can be used by the brain.
 Simple visual patterns can be detected and converted to useable neural signals more quickly than complex visual patterns; the difference in processing time being between 80 milliseconds for simple images versus 260 milliseconds for complex images.
-Quite obviously, the difference in processing time affects reaction time which in turn can drastically affect sport performance.
-An example of this would be the simple visual nature of a fastball versus the more complex visual image of a curve ball.
+The difference in processing time affects reaction time which in turn can drastically affect sports performance.
+An example of this would be the simple visual nature of a fastball versus the more complex visual image of a curveball.
 Many baseball players, including major leaguers, can absurdly hit a fastball better than a curveball - and this reality is directly proportionate to the visual complexity difference between those two pitches

 Key parts of the eye are as follows: